SviluppoWebAvanzato-Univaq/JAXRS_Examples/README.md

 ## Installation

 This is a Maven-based project.
 Simply download the code and open it in any Maven-enabled IDE such as Netbeans or Eclipse.

+The main branch contains the application version to be run on the **JakartaEE 10** platform inside the **Apache Tomcat 11** server.
-Additionally, you may need to *configure the deploy settings*: the application is intended to be run on the **JakartaEE 9** platform inside **Apache Tomcat version 10**.
-Refer to your IDE help files to perform this step.
+Note that you may need to *configure the project deploy settings* in your IDE based on the chosen platform/server: refer to the IDE help files to perform this step.
 For example, in Apache Netbeans, you must enter these settings in Project properties > Run.

 ---